 Florida law requires insurance companies to include windstorm coverage as part of standard residential property insurance policies.
 However, your attorney will need to closely evaluate your policy to determine what your coverage limits are, whether any exclusions apply, and what to expect from your claim.

-Before you file your property damage claim in Florida, you will need to make sure to go through your property and detail the items that will be included on your claim.
+Before you file your property damage claim in Florida, you must make sure to go through your property and detail the items that will be included in your claim.
 You should keep a running list so that you do not need to draw one up after property damage has already occurred.

 Florida Insurance Company Obligations

-Despite the fact that insurance companies may be obligated to settle your claim fairly, that does not mean that they will do so without a fight.
-Insurance companies have been known to take advantage of property damage victims through various tactics.
+Even though insurance companies may be obligated to settle your claim fairly, that does not mean they will do so without a fight.
+It is known that insurance companies can take advantage of property damage victims through various tactics.

 However, under the law, these insurance companies have an obligation to their policyholders and claimants.
 Some of these responsibilities include:

 - Representing the facts of a policy

 - Investigating the claim before issuing a denial

 - Taking action on claims once one has been filed

 - Communicating with claimants about claim investigations within 30 days